federizer/federizer/docs/DESCRIPTION.md

 * We will use the OAuth 2.0 Token Exchange grant type (RFC 8693).
 * We will use a JWT Assertion with the "message_digest" claim (a SHA-256 digest of the Placeholder Message that serves as a digital signature).
 This assertion embodies the DKIM signature.
-* The forwarding policy should be set on the authorization server.
+* A forwarding policy can be set on the authorization server e.g., each user may/may not set their own forwarding rules on the authorization server.
 * The forwarding MBX2/MTA2 entity should not fetch the External Resources—only the final destination MBX3/MTA3 agent should.
 * We will use the DPoP mechanism to bind the JWT Assertion to the client.
+* The token exchange and relaying/forwarding process can begin after the successful Placeholder Message delivery.

 Suppose we have another trust domain, example.org, and user Bob has the two email addresses: bob@example.net and bobby@example.org.